Armed conflict in Ukraine

 Urgent tracing requests can also be addressed directly to the International Tracing Department.

 Ukrainian nationals holding a biometric passport are allowed to enter the Federal Republic of Germany without a visa for a short stay of up to 90 days.
-With the ordinance of the Federal Ministry of the Interior and Community (BMI) of 7 March 2022, a comprehensive exemption from the visa requirement for long-term stays and generally for other groups of persons from Ukraine was also decided.
-This initially applies to entry into the Federal Republic of Germany until 23 May 2022.
-The necessary residence permit can be obtained after entry.
+The regulation issued by the Federal Ministry of the Interior and Community (BMI) of 7 March 2022, also granted a comprehensive exemption from the visa requirement for long-term stays and, in general for other groups of persons from Ukraine.

-The EU Council Decision of 04 March 2022 establishes, pursuant to Article 5 (1) of EU Council Directive 2001/55/EC of 20 July 2001, that refugees are to be granted – in an unbureaucratic manner – temporary protection status in one of the member states due to the armed conflict in Ukraine.
+The EU Council Decision of 04 March 2022, pursuant to Article 5 (1) of EU Council Directive 2001/55/EC of 20 July 2001, establishes that, due to the armed conflict in Ukraine, persons seeking protection must be granted temporary protection status in one of the Member States with minimal bureaucratic formalities.
 On 18 March 2022, the EU Commission published guidelines on the uniform application of the decision in the member states.

-• Ukrainian nationals who resided in Ukraine before 24 February 2022, as well as their family members.
+- Ukrainian nationals who were residing in Ukraine before 24 February 2022, as well as their family members.

-• Stateless persons and nationals of other third countries who can prove that they have resided lawfully in Ukraine before 24 February 2022 on the basis of a valid permanent residence permit issued in accordance with Ukrainian law and who are unable to return in safe and durable conditions to their country or region of origin.
+- Stateless persons and nationals of other third countries who can prove that they were legally resident in Ukraine before 24 February 2022 on the basis of a valid permanent residence permit issued under Ukrainian law and who are unable to return safely and permanently to their country or region of origin.

-• Non-Ukrainian third-country nationals who can prove that they were legally residing in Ukraine on 24 February 2022 and not only for a temporary short stay and who are unable to return in safe and durable conditions to their country or region of origin.
+- Non-Ukrainian third-country nationals who can prove that they were legally residing in Ukraine on 24 February 2022, not just for a temporary short stay, and who are unable to return safely and permanently to their country or region of origin.

-For further details on the topic of beneficiaries of protection from Ukraine – family unity and family reunification – please refer to the specialised information of the GRC Tracing Service of 17 March 2022.
+For details on the subject of persons entitled to protection from Ukraine – family unity and family reunification – please refer to the specialist information of the GRC Tracing Service dated 17 March 2022.

-For further details and queries on residence and the associated social rights, please consult the continuously updated websites of the Federal Government and the Informationsverbund Asyl und Migration (Information Network on Asylum and Migration):
+For further details and questions regarding residence and the associated social rights, please refer to the regularly updated websites of the Federal Government and the Information Network on Asylum and Migration:

-If you have any questions regarding applications for asylum, please contact a qualified asylum support centre.
+If you have any questions about asylum applications, please contact a qualified asylum advice centre.

 Admission of ethnic German repatriates from Ukraine